2020-opportunity-hack/Team-04/README.md

     - Click on the 'Update Item' on the menu screen

-    - Text field for item code is red for validation purpose.
+    - Text field for item code is red for validation purposes.
 It turns purple when the item code entered is valid

     - Increment and decrement button can be used to increment/decrement the current quantity by the entered number.
 Make sure you enter the number and then click either of the         two buttons

-    - User can update quantity, transport cost, cost price and sales price.
-For verifying, user can go back to the view screen and check the updated values for the same item           code
+    - User can update quantity, transport cost, cost price, and sales price.
+For verifying, the user can go back to the view screen and check the updated values for the same           item code

 ```
 Check out these visual tutorials for more help:
  - [Windows](https://www.youtube.com/watch?v=Z2ugnpCQuyw)